tomhel/MapsInTerminal/README.md

 Supports WMS version 1.1.1 and 1.3.0.
 Might work with other versions, but that is untested.

-Tested on GNU/Linux, but might work on other Operating Systems aswell.
+Tested on GNU/Linux, but might work on other Operating Systems as well.

 ## License
 Mozilla Public License, v.
 2.0